AdobeDocs/graphql-mesh-gateway/src/pages/mesh/basic/create-mesh.md

 ## Optimizing edge mesh performance

 Edge meshes are resilient and performant because they exist closer to the origin of your query, in over 330 locations in 120 countries.
-This means that your queries can hit a server that has not cached your mesh, causing a cold start.
+This means that your queries can hit a server that has not initialized your mesh, causing a cold start.

 If you are using an API platform or a GraphQL client, add the [`Connection: Keep-Alive`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Keep-Alive) header to your requests.
 This header keeps the connection to the server open for future requests, which can significantly improve performance because it ensures you are hitting a warm cache.
 Using this header also prevents the unnecessary repetition of several steps of the [HTTP handshake](https://developer.mozilla.org/en-US/docs/Web/HTTP/Connection_management_in_HTTP_1.x).